Please refer to our page on latest construction News.

 On 7 July 2017 Council wrote to TfNSW with objections to the implementation of Package C1 and the Arboriculture Impact Assessment Report.

 Council letter to Transport NSW July 2017 (877KB)

 And from the Council Meeting of 24 July 2017

 Council Response to TfNSW regarding Street Tree Removal for B-Line (16MB)

 TfNSW undertook tree removal and trimming work in September and October 2017 along Military Road.
 The purpose of the tree removal and trimming was to enable the double decker B-Line bus to travel along the route.
 TfNSW will endeavour to re-plant the trees in these locations in 2018.

 Transport for NSW notification re tree removal Neutral Bay (527KB)

 Transport for NSW notification re tree removal Cremorne (202KB)

-1. THAT Council urgently write to the Premier and our local member requesting that they immediately stop the destruction and pruning of our local trees on Military Road and in St Leonards Park.
+On 9 October 2017 Council resolved to urgently write to the Premier and State Member for North Shore (192KB) requesting that they immediately stop the destruction and pruning of trees on Military Road and in St Leonards Park.

-2. THAT Council urgently request the full Statement of Effects for the B-Line including negotiated changes that have been made and promised to various community groups by the B-Line representatives of RMS.
+Council also urgently requested the full Statement of Effects for the B-Line including negotiated changes that have been made and promised to various community groups by the B-Line representatives.